Child Custody Bond: A Closer Look

 When it comes to international custody situations, a Child Custody Bond ensures that the child will be returned from a parent who has decided to visit or relocate to a foreign country during the period of the custody decree.

-For visitations within the United States, the bond provides assurance the return of the child escorted by a parent on a short-term or long-term trip to a jurisdiction other than the usual residence.
+For visitations within the United States, the bond assures the return of the child escorted by a parent on a short-term or long-term trip to a jurisdiction other than the usual residence.

 How does a Child Custody Bond work?

 The judge determines the bond amount or the type of collateral that the parent is required to pay over to the court.
 Once a parent violates a child custody decree and visitation terms, the money is forfeited.